 Based on the true story of the ill-fated 13th Apollo mission bound for the moon.
 Astronauts Lovell, Haise and Swigert were scheduled to fly Apollo 14, but are moved up to 13.
-It's 1970, and America have already achieved their lunar landing goal, so there's little interest in this "routine" flight.. until that is, things go very wrong, and prospects of a safe return fade.Written by
+It's 1970, and The US has already achieved their lunar landing goal, so there's little interest in this "routine" flight.. until that is, things go very wrong, and prospects of a safe return fade.Written by

-The Crawler seen moving in the background of one of the scenes as Apollo 13 is being moved from the Vehicle Assembly Building was the real NASA Crawler.
+The Crawler seen moving in the background of one of the scenes, as Apollo 13 is being moved from the Vehicle Assembly Building, was the real NASA Crawler.
 Ron Howard got to drive it.
 See more »

 See more »